 - These dogs usually come in black, tan or black coats.
 Sometimes, they’ll have a combination of colors.

 The Kaikadi is a terrier, meaning they are generally energetic and lively.
 Like the other terriers, the Kaikadi is bold and courageous.
-However, they aren’t suitable for an urban environment, but rather in large open spaces like farms.
+However, they aren’t suitable for an urban environment, but rather in large open spaces, like farms.

 The Indian Pariah Dog (or Indian Native Dog) is the aboriginal landrace breed of India.
-The country is home to millions of stray dogs and many of them are at least mixed with the Indian Pariah Dog.
+In a country home to millions of stray dogs, a high percentage of them are at least mixed with the Indian Pariah Dog.
 This makes these dogs the most popular “breed” from India.

 Consequently, this dog has numerous names from all around India.
 Depending on the region, they could be called the Pye-dog, Naadan, Theru naai, Neri Kukur, Desi Kutta and many more.
 This just shows you how prevalent they’ve become in India.

-The Indian pariah dog is not only found in India, but also in some regions of Bangladesh.
+And despite their names, the Indian Pariah Dog is not only found in India, but also in some regions of Bangladesh.
 Some have even found them in parts of South Asia.
 They’re just too big to ignore.
 As such, the breed is recognized by the Kennel Club of India and PADS (in the USA).

 - Some scholars and historians believe that the Indian Pariah dog lived in India before humans came 60,000 years ago.